-(1) The issuer is 0.

-(2) The investees are sequentially numbered from 1.

-Note 2 : The Company regulates that the maximum limit of fund financing shall not exceed 40% of the net worth of the Company.

-Note 3 : The Company regulates that the individual funding loan limit shall not exceed 20% of the net worth of the Company.

-Note 4 : (1) The Company has business relations with the company.
-(2) In need of short-term financing.

-Note 5 : Ending balance is the same as the fund financing amount approved by the board of directors.
+- (1) The issuer is 0. - (2) The investees are sequentially numbered from 1. - Note 2: The Company regulates that the maximum limit of fund financing shall not exceed 40% of the net worth of the Company. - Note 3: The Company regulates that the individual funding loan limit shall not exceed 20% of the net worth of the Company. - Note 4: (1) The Company has business relations with the company.
+(2) In need of short-term financing. - Note 5: The amounts have been eliminated in the consolidated financial statements. - Note 6: Ending balance is the same as the fund financing amount approved by the board of directors.

+Hota Industrial Manufacturing Company and Subsidiaries Notes to the consolidated financial statements (cont.)